 The above are all normal reactions to experiencing trauma and have been experienced by many other adult survivors.
 Many of these responses are the mind’s way of protecting itself from re-living the distressing experience and from experiencing more pain and upset.

-Some adult survivors may turn to different ways of coping to help them deal with or manage very difficult thoughts and memories.
+Some adult survivors of CSA may turn to different ways of coping to help them deal with or manage very difficult thoughts and memories.
 These can include:

 - Drinking too much, drug use or gambling.